danielerama/danielerama.github.io/index.md

 ## Personal

-When I'm not doing some data science, I'm riding gravel or playing football :)
+When I'm not doing some data science, then I'm riding gravel :bike: or playing football :soccer: